-As a rough estimate, the cost to build your app could be anywhere between $20,000 and $500,000, depending on the features and complexity, where $20,000 would be for an MVP, and $500,000 for a complex app.
+As a rough estimate, the cost to build your app could be between $20,000 and $500,000, depending on the features and complexity, where $20,000 would be for an MVP and $500,000 for a complex app.
 There are three main complexity categories:

 - Complex apps, with prices between $36,000 and $85,000.

 It can be daunting to create an app from scratch.
-However, if you follow our 7 step guide and do a little bit of research on your own, it will get easier, step by step.
-The most important thing to remember is that you need to have clearly defined goals right from the beginning—and the rest will come organically.
+However, if you follow our 7-step guide and do some research on your own, it will get easier, step by step.
+The most important thing to remember is to have clearly defined goals right from the beginning—and the rest will come organically.

 Find out how much it will cost to build an app